Jump to section

 Second, the thing that drives folks to click on the media is the thumbnail!
 Choose a thumbnail that looks attractive for the topic at hand.

 Wistia Channels create new pages for each media, using query parameters to stipulate unique URLs for each one.
 Every page includes the same Schema.org structured data as a Wistia standalone media embed, injected via JSON+LD.

-These pages are all readable by Google, and the relevant metadata is injected, insuring the pages can appear in search with medias snippets.
-The transcripts are also included on the page, to ensure there is unique, machine readable copy as well, which will enable you to rank for more queries with these pages.
+These pages are all readable by Google, and the relevant metadata is injected, ensuring the pages can appear in search with media snippets.

 Media SEO is tough but valuable.
 Customers have asked us lots of questions about using our media SEO tool for their video.
 We’ll attempt to compile them here.